andk/pause/doc/operating-model.md

   whether a package will be added to the index.
   The other factors are listed in §3.5. below.

-Indexing permissions do not give you any control any other author's directory:
+Indexing permissions do not give you any control over any other author's directory:

 * If you have first-come,
   grant co-maint to someone and subsequently don't like a release they do,